CheetahRobotics/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/stateMachine/README.md

 That's it.
 We've registered our one touch sensor and declared the 3 states in our state machine.
 I called them State1, State2, and State3, but you can call them anything you want.

 Now you need to create 3 classes corresponding to the 3 states above.
+Here is an example implementation:

 ```java
 package org.firstinspires.ftc.teamcode.teleop;